vipuldholariya1991dev-droid/simple_pipeline/README.md

 1. **Upload CSV Files**: Select one or more CSV files containing keywords (one keyword per line)
 2. **Select Content Types**: Check PDF, Image, and/or YouTube checkboxes
 3. **Start Scraping**: Click "Start Scraping" and monitor real-time progress
+   - System automatically finds and downloads content
+   - All content is automatically uploaded to Cloudflare R2
+   - Progress updates in real-time showing PDF, Image, and YouTube counts
 4. **View Results**: See scraped items in the table with all metadata
+   - Each item shows: title, URL, content type, source file, and R2 storage info
 5. **Download Results**:
    - **Download All**: Click "Download Scraped Data" to download all items from current session
+   - **Download by Source File**:
+     - Go to "Download Scraped Data" page
-   - **Download by Source File**: Select a source CSV file from dropdown and download all items for that file (includes items from all scraping sessions)
+     - Select a source CSV file from dropdown menu
+     - Click download button to get CSV with all items for that file
+     - CSV includes presigned URLs (7-day expiration) for direct file access
+     - Includes items from all scraping sessions for that source file
+     - Automatically filters to match current CSV file keywords

 ### Features Explained

-- **Automatic R2 Storage**: All scraped content (PDFs, Images, YouTube videos) is automatically uploaded to Cloudflare R2
+- **Automatic R2 Storage**:
+  - All scraped content (PDFs, Images, YouTube videos) is automatically uploaded to Cloudflare R2
+  - Files are organized by type: `pdfs/`, `images/`, `youtube/`
+  - Each file gets a unique R2 key and public URL
+  - R2 credentials are configured by default (can be overridden)
+  - Proper error handling ensures items are saved even if R2 upload fails

+- **Presigned URLs**:
-- **Presigned URLs**: CSV downloads include presigned URLs (7-day expiration) for direct file access
+  - CSV downloads include presigned URLs (7-day expiration) for direct file access
+  - URLs work directly in browsers - no authentication needed
+  - Valid for 7 days from generation
+  - Includes proper Content-Disposition headers for downloads
+  - Works even if R2 bucket is private

-- **Source File Tracking**: Each scraped item is tagged with its source CSV file for easy filtering
+- **Source File Tracking**:
+  - Each scraped item is tagged with its source CSV file (`source_file` column)
+  - Download CSV files filtered by specific input CSV file
+  - Includes items from all scraping sessions for that source file
+  - Automatically filters by keywords from the most recent scraping session
+  - Ensures downloaded CSV matches current CSV file content

+- **Resumable Scraping**:
-- **Resumable Scraping**: Re-uploading the same CSV file will skip already-scraped keywords
+  - Re-uploading the same CSV file will skip already-scraped keywords
+  - Prevents duplicate work across sessions
+  - Tracks by URL and content hash

+- **PDF Search with Exa API**:
+  - High-quality semantic search (understands meaning, not just keywords)
+  - Multiple query variations for better results
+  - Automatically filters for PDF file types
+  - Default API key included (can be overridden)

+- **YouTube Video Download**:
+  - Multi-strategy retry system for reliable downloads
+  - Tries different formats and player clients automatically
+  - Downloads videos as MP4 files
+  - Filters out shorts, music videos, and irrelevant content

 ## Project Structure